tomshlomo/stratified-models/README.md

 * replace pandas with dask/polars
 * replace numpy with dask arrays/jax/torch
 * implement a multi-threaded/processing version of ADMM (rust or dask?)
-* implement prox of graph and path graphs using FFT
+* implement prox of circle graph and path graphs using FFT

 ### Usability: